Wānaka: Etymology

+The name of the town comes from the lake it sits upon, Lake Wānaka.
+The town was originally named Wanaka but was changed just a month later to Pembroke, after the youngest son of the Earl of Pembroke, Sidney Herbert, who was the 1855 Colonial Secretary and a member of the Canterbury Association.
+On 1 September 1940 the name was changed back to Wanaka to reduce confusion between the names of the town and the lake.

-Wānaka is the South Island dialect pronunciation of wānanga, which means 'sacred knowledge or a place of learning'.
-The New Zealand Gazetteer cites the meaning as "the lore of the tohunga or priest".
+Wānaka is the South Island dialect form of wānanga, which means 'sacred knowledge or a place of learning'.
+Edward Shortland reported the name as a corruption of O-Anake or O-Anaka meaning 'place of Anake/Anaka', but that is disputed by Ngāi Tahu who consider Oanaka to be a transcription error.

-While the name could also be a variation of Ō-Anake or Ō-Anaka, a proper name, the Ngāi Tahu Atlas Kā Huru Manu dismisses this variation as a simple spelling mistake.

-A Kāti Māmoe settlement at the site of modern Wānaka was Para karehu or Parakārehu.
-Take Kārara was a Kāi Tahu kāinga nohoanga (settlement) at the southern end of Lake Wānaka, including Ruby Island.

-The town was named Wanaka when it was first surveyed in 1863, but renamed Pembroke within a month of the surveyor returning his books to Dunedin.
-Pembroke was the family name of the Hon Sydney Herbert, a UK Cabinet Minister and member of the Canterbury Association.

-The town's name reverted to Wanaka on 1 September 1940 to reduce confusion between the names of the town and the lake.
-The official name of the lake was updated from Lake Wanaka to Lake Wānaka in 2019, and the town to Wānaka in 2021.
+The name of the town was altered to Wānaka in 2021.

 History

 A Kāti Māmoe settlement at the site of modern Wānaka was named Para karehu.

 The area was invaded by the Ngāi Tahu in the early 18th century.
 Ngāi Tahu visited annually, seeking greenstone in the mountains above the Haast River and hunting eels and birds over summer, then returning to the east coast by descending the Clutha River in reed boats called mōkihi.
 Their settlement Take Kārara included a pā and a kāinga mahinga kai (food-gathering site) where pora ('Māori turnip'), mahetau, tuna (eels), and weka were gathered.
 Eels and birds were gathered at a lagoon Manuhaea on the Hāwea side of The Neck, which also supported gardens of potato and turnips.

 Ngāi Tahu use of the land was ended by attacks by North Island tribes.
 In 1836, the Ngāti Tama chief Te Pūoho led a 100-person war party, armed with muskets, down the West Coast and over the Haast Pass.
 They fell on the Ngāi Tahu encampment between Lake Wānaka and Lake Hāwea, capturing ten people and killing and eating two children.
 Some of the Ngāi Tahu fled down the Waitaki river to the coast.
 Te Puoho took his captives over the Crown Range to Lake Wakatipu and thence to Southland where he was killed and his war party destroyed by the southern Ngāi Tahu leader Tūhawaiki.

+The first known map of Lake Wānaka was drawn in 1844 by the southern Ngāi Tahu leader Te Huruhuru.
 The first European to visit the area was Nathanael Chalmers, who was guided inland by Chiefs Reko and Kaikōura in 1853.
 Reko and Kaikōura showed Chalmers the rock bridge Whatatorere at Roaring Meg, which was the only place that the Kawarau River could be jumped over, and returned him down the Clutha in a mōkihi reed boat – arguably the first recorded instance of adventure tourism in the region.